albbus-stack/t5.rs/README.md

     $ANDROID_HOME/tools:$ANDROID_HOME/tools/bin:$PATH
 ```

-- Compile and run Android app using `bun android`
+- Compile and run the Android app using `bun android`
-- Connect to the local API server using `adb reverse tcp:8000 tcp:8000`
+- Connect to the local API server using `adb reverse tcp:8000 tcp:8000` from the local machine